 Usually the above symptoms subside pretty soon after your loved one has come down from the drug.
 However, anxiety and severe depression can linger, even when they’re not taking the drug.
 In addition to this, memory and verbal functions can be impaired permanently as a result of abusing MDMA.

 There are many consequences to abusing ecstasy.
-If your loved one’s family, personal and professional life is suffering, and they need molly help, it’s time to speak to them about getting help as soon as they can.
-Contact 12 Keys Rehab today for more information.
+If your loved one’s family, personal and professional life is suffering, and they need molly addiction treatment, it’s time to speak to them about getting help as soon as they can.
+Contact 12 Keys Molly Addiction Treatment Rehab today for more information.

 We’re completely committed to providing you with the highest level of holistic care to help you quit your destructive relationship with the drug.
 Utilizing a 12 step program, as well as offering you the therapies and holistic approach that’s fully tailored to suit your own personal needs, together we will help you move beyond your addiction.